xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_setters.rst

         Set the parameter matrix `A`.

-        :param ndarray A: The parameter matrix to set.
+        :param ndarray of shape (D, L, K) A:

 .. _set-param-b-method: